Maxi Iglesias

 Maximiliano Teodoro Iglesias Acevedo (born 6 February 1991), better known as Maxi Iglesias, is a Spanish actor, model, and television presenter.

 Career

 Iglesias was born on 6 February, 1991, in Madrid, where he studied at the Colegio Cardenal Spínola.
+He made his feature film acting debut at the age of 6, with a minor role in My Brother's Gun.

 He started his career in 2005 in Hospital Central (Telecinco), then in Cuéntame cómo pasó and Amar en tiempos revueltos (La 1), Toledo, cruce de destinos and Los protegidos (Antena 3), and professionally shot to fame thanks to his performance as César Cabano in Física o química (Antena 3).
 He is starring as Frank Farmer in the Spanish production of the musical The Bodyguard.
-Also during 2020-2021 he is a part of a famous Netflix show Valeria.
+Also during 2020-2023 he is a part of a famous Netflix show Valeria.